barthr/xdp-network-analyzer/README.md

 However, these steps can change depending on your distro.
 If you are using a different distro follow the steps for your given distro

+#### Why use a container?

+Since we are using some dependencies from the system (to avoid incompatible headers from the kernel) we need some dependencies on the host system.
+The question can be why should we use a container than to build the program?
+The answer is that we can use the same container to build the program on different systems, since it will set up some dependencies which you might not have on your system.

 To build the container run:

 ```bash